Chuvard/Hotel_project/Hotel/README.md

 ## Problem Statement

-The hotel chain "As a guest" faces losses due to room reservation cancellations.
+The hotel chain "Hiltonview" faces losses due to room reservation cancellations.
 These cancellations result in financial setbacks, including purchasing supplies for guests' arrival or the inability to find alternative clients in time.
 To address this issue, a system is needed to predict reservation abandonment and prompt clients to pay a deposit if the model indicates a likely cancellation.
 The deposit is 80% of the room rate for one day and the one-time cleaning cost, debited if the reservation is eventually canceled.

 ## Features of the Project

 - Prediction of reservation abandonment
-- Deposit request for at-risk reservations
+- Deposit requests for at-risk reservations
 - Dynamic deposit calculation (80% of room rate + one-time cleaning cost)
 - Seasonal pricing adjustments (20% increase in spring and autumn, 40% increase in summer)
 - Profit estimation without implementing deposits